By Daisy Bicking of Daisy Haven Farm

 I get to travel all over the world teaching and helping others be successful using glue-on composite shoes like the EasyShoe (Performance, NG, Sport, Compete, and new Flex) Easyboot Glue-On, Easyboot LC, and Easyboot Flip Flop.
 The diversity of practitioners attending these clinics amazes me: farrier, trimmer, podiatrist and hoof care provider.
 The glue-on composite shoe clinics attract individuals from a variety of backgrounds and training styles who come together in one place to learn how to help the horse.
 There are very few places where such a strongly opinionated group of people can come learn together and dare I say, even learn from each other!

 Glue-on composite shoes create a common ground that bridges the differences between us, and opens the door to opportunities to help each other help horses more effectively.
-They’re a tool that accommodates not only differences in trim style, and differences in believe about shoe placement and fit, but they cross international differences of language and culture.
+They’re a tool that accommodates not only differences in trim style, and differences in belief about shoe placement and fit, but they cross international differences of language and culture.
 Regardless of a person’s background or location, glue-ons are a tool that anyone can successfully use to help the horse.

 I recently traveled to Norway and was excited to see many diverse practitioners come together again.
 We had participants who called themselves farriers, blacksmiths, and natural balance farriers.
 We also had barefoot trimmers from multiple schools of training, and several veterinarians.
 Everyone was open-minded to new ideas and respected each other.